 Although I never buy it, I love the look of radicchio - those thick, crisp, maroon leaves with raised white veins are so pretty!
 But we got a simply beautiful head of the stuff in our most recent Hearty Roots CSA share, the typical coloring of the outer leaves tinged all over with a surprising and lovely green.

 Since I never buy radicchio, I'd never cooked with it, either.
 So I turned to the internet for inspiration, of course (how did we do anything before the internet???)
 I found several simple yet yummy-looking recipes for grilled radicchio.
 I liked the idea that grilling the veg over high heat has a way of transforming its decidedly bitter taste to something mellowier and vaguely nutty.

 The rest was history.
 I quartered the radicchio (you want to include part of the core in each piece to prevent it from falling apart), tossed the pieces with a generous mixture of olive oil, fresh orange juice, sea salt, and freshly ground black pepper (don't skimp!) and asked my husband, our resident grillmaster, to go fire things up.

-You will need to watch the radicchio wedges closely as they can burn easily (a little char is good but too much is bad) and turn them often.
+You will need to watch the radicchio wedges closely as they can burn easily and turn them often.
+A little char is good, too much is BAD.

 Although you could just drizzle some good quality balsamic vinegar over them once they're done and tuck in, I found the idea of a salad more appealing.
 Cut the wedges into chunks, drizzle with a simple balsamic vinaigrette (suggested recipe below or feel free to use your own), and shave some Parmesan cheese over the whole thing.